ivan-hc/AM/README.md

 NOTE: by modifying the contents of `~/.config/appman`, you will only change the paths for any subsequent operation, while apps and modules stored in the old path will not be manageable.
 It is recommended to remove the apps first.

+To change locations, remove local apps, and reinstall in the new location, see the `--relocate` or `relocate` option, [here](docs/guides-and-tutorials/relocate.md).

 ------------------------------------------------------------------------
 ### What programs can be installed
 "AM" installs, removes, updates and manages only standalone programs, ie those programs that can be run from a single directory in which they are contained.